ewrogers/gala-docker/README.md

 ### Multiple Nodes - Same Account

-If you wanting to run multiple nodes for the same Gala account, you will use the `NODE_SPECIFIER` variable for the second (and beyond) node for that account.
+If you want to run multiple nodes for the same Gala account, you will use the `NODE_SPECIFIER` variable for the second (and beyond) node for that account.
 To do that, update the `NODE_SPECIFIER`, append the `-e NODE_SPECIFIER=x` argument in the command above when running the additional nodes.
 This is not required for the first node, as it defaults to `1` automatically.

 For example, on the second node for my account:
 ```